flenniken/collections/docs/test.md

     and verify `description` is updated in `cN.json`
   * as admin on localhost, long-press a thumbnail, drag it onto another, drop, and verify the photos reorder in `cN.json`
+  * as admin on localhost, Command-click a thumbnail, drag the crop square or a corner, tap OK, and verify the `-t.jpg` file changes

 [⬇](#Contents)